-Local income and employment data for Devon residents (County Council area excluding Plymouth and Torbay) shows that median average earnings remain below that of the UK, though the pay gap closing slightly for full-time earners, but increasing over all.
+Local income and employment data for Devon residents (County Council area excluding Plymouth and Torbay) shows that median average earnings remain below that of the UK, with the pay gap closing slightly for full-time earners, but increasing over all.
 This is linked to both higher levels of part-time working and a propensity to work in higher paid jobs out of area for some full-time employees.

-Average resident-based earnings in Devon for 2017 stand at £26,543 per annum compared to £29,574 nationally.
-In some Devon districts earnings are getting closer to the national level with residents of Mid Devon and the South Hams taking home on average, £29,749, £29,364 and £28,485 respectively.
+Average full-time resident-based earnings in Devon for 2019 stand at £27,129 per annum compared to £30,353 for England.
+In some Devon districts full-time earnings are closer to the national level, with residents of Exeter, East Devon and the South Hams taking home on average, £29,749, £29,364 and £28,485 respectively.
 Levels in the past year have been rising fastest for full-time workers out-commuting for higher pay elsewhere from Districts such as Mid Devon, North Devon and Teignbridge, although earnings there remain low .

-Workplace based earnings in Exeter are approaching the national average and employees in the area receive a median average of £28,844 per annum compared to £30,667 nationally.
+Workplace based earnings for full-time employees in Exeter are approaching the national average and employees in the area receive a median average of £29,534 per annum compared to £30,667 nationally.
 Workplace pay is significantly less in other Devon Districts and impacts particularly on those less able to travel longer distances for employment, or without the qualifications to take advantage of higher paid roles .

-Higher earnings in Devon are centred along the M5 corridor and rail links at Exeter and Tiverton with the more peripheral areas of North Devon and Torridge earning less than others in East Devon and Mid Devon.
+Higher overall residence-based earnings in Devon are centred along the M5 corridor and rail links at Exeter, Honiton, Totnes and Tiverton, with areas such as North Devon, Teignbridge, Torridge and West Devon continuing to earn significantly less.

 |Total||Male – full time||Female – full time||Unemployment|

-Disparities in resident earnings between men and women persists and on average women in full time jobs earn £101 less per week than their male counterparts.
-Nonetheless, between 2013 and 2019 female weekly earnings growth has outstripped that of males by approximately 20% to 8% for all earnings and 25% to 13% for earnings from full-time jobs only, indicating that the gap is closing; though between 2017 and 2018 male earning growth increased by 1.9% whereas for women it increased by only 0.3%.
+Disparities in resident earnings between men and women in Devon persist and on average women in full time jobs earn £75.9 less per week than their male counterparts.
+Nonetheless, between 2013 and 2019 female weekly earnings growth has outstripped that of males by approximately 20% to 8% for all earnings and 25% to 13% for earnings from full-time jobs only, indicating that the gap is closing.

-Around 5% of the Devon population live within the most deprived national quintile (one-fifth).
-These areas include parts of Exeter, Ilfracombe, Barnstaple, Bideford, Dawlish, Dartmouth, Teignmouth, Newton Abbot and Tiverton .
 Within Devon, rural areas are generally more deprived compared to other rural areas in England, whilst urban areas are generally less deprived than urban areas nationally, although one neighbourhood in Ilfracombe remains among the most deprived localities of anywhere in England.
-Lower earnings and above average house prices contribute to a high house price ratio of 9.6 compared to 8.0 in England, which reaches 11.7 in South Hams .
+Lower earnings and above average house prices also contribute to a high house price ratio of 9.6 compared to 8.0 in England, which reaches 11.7 in South Hams .